 This understanding was affirmed by the New Jersey Appellate Division in the unpublished decision of H.C.F. v.
 J.T.B., (A-5618-14T3 (App.
 Div.
 Sept.
 7, 2017).

 In this case, a husband and wife shared a home but had been sleeping in different rooms for some time.
 One night, the husband came to the wife’s room and punched her door, breaking it off its hinges (his reasons are irrelevant to the case).
 The wife then filed for a temporary restraining order against the husband based on this destruction of jointly owned property.
 The trial court, and later affirmed by the Appellate Division, both found that even though the home was jointly owned, that did not give the husband the right to damage that property, and thus this action constituted an act of domestic violence.

 Contact Our Passaic County Property Destruction and Restraining Order Attorneys Today

-At The Law Office of Del Sardo & Montanari, our attorneys have extensive experience helping clients with all manner of domestic violence and restraining order matters in towns across New Jersey and Passaic County, including Wayne, Clifton, West Milford, and Woodland Park.
+At The Montanari Law Group, our attorneys have extensive experience helping clients with all manner of domestic violence and restraining order matters in towns across New Jersey and Passaic County, including Wayne, Clifton, West Milford, and Woodland Park.